digimat/digimat-saia/README.rst

     |  6010 | ep16.s2.zone98.t1.tm_me |   238 | 3.1s |
     +-------+-------------------------+-------+------+

+You can pass a "filter" argument to the .table() method to filter results, i.e node.table('temperature').
 There is a little secret trick implemented in the SAIAServers object allowing you to be more efficient in interactive mode, simplifying the access to flags, registers and other items.
 Don't use this on your non interactive scripts.

 .. code-block:: python